phenotypic.abc_.ImageCorrector#

 • Preprocessing focuses on making detection more robust.

-Operations that transform the entire image structure are comparatively rare because:
+Operations transforming the entire image structure are comparatively rare because:

 However, when needed, ImageCorrector provides the correct abstraction.